jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

 need to run `mvn install` again to install the fixed version into your local repository.

-## Continuous Integrationg with Travis-CI
+## Continuous Integration with Travis-CI

 If you have already set up [Travis-CI](https://education.travis-ci.com) for the Parser assignment you simply need to run `mvn install:install-file`